top of page

 1.1 Targeting satisfaction

-2) Although the PMV model mentioned earlier can be used to check whether a given thermal environment complies with comfort criteria, staff surveys provide an actual measure of success.
-PMV can also be used to define the requirements for a new system, by estimating the key thermal inputs.
-However, 'Due to individual differences, it is impossible to specify a thermal environment that will satisfy everybody and there will always be a percentage of dissatisfied occupants' [4].
-It is however possible to 'satisfy a a percentage' [4] and based on HAM experience a target of 80% is a realistic target to used.
+2) Although the models mentioned earlier can be used to check whether a given thermal environment complies with comfort criteria, staff surveys provide an actual measure of success.
+It is impossible to specify a thermal environment that will satisfy everybody and there will always be a percentage of dissatisfied occupants' [4].
+It is however possible to 'satisfy a percentage' [4] and based on HAM experience a target of 80% is realistic, and this also confers with the ASHRAE standard [2].

 1.2 Impact on staff wellbeing, comfort and performance